-R3 interface is an IEEE 802.11 Distribution System that connects an ANC incorporated in an Access Point Portal or Mesh Gate to a N3IWF, and provides the following services in addition to those provided by the IEEE 802.11 DS.
+The R3 interface is Ethernet protocol between WLAN access network and N3IWF (see Figure 7).
+An IEEE 802.11 DS within WLAN access network connects an ANC incorporated in an Access Point Portal or Mesh Gate to a N3IWF.

-8Figure 8.
+Figure 7.
 R3 interface

 NWu interface

-The NWu interface is IP based communication protocol between STA of WLAN access network and N3IWF of 3GPP 5G core network in order to establish secured data channel.
-IKEv2 authorization protocol and EAP-5G protocol is applied
+The NWu interface is an IP based communication protocol between a STA in the WLAN access network and N3IWF of 3GPP 5G core network, used to establish a secured data channel.
+The IKEv2 authorization protocol and EAP-5G protocol for N2 interface are applied as shown in Figure 8.

-9Figure 9.
+Figure 8.
 NWu interface

 N1 interface

-The N1 interface is secured IP communication protocol between STA of WLAN access network and AMF of 3GPP 5G core network to provide NAS signaling
+The N1 interface uses a secured IP communication protocol between STA of WLAN access network and AMF of 3GPP 5G core network to provide NAS signaling, as shown in Figure 9.

-10Figure 10.
+Figure 9.
 N1 interface

-IP Tunneling function and its message procedures
+IP tunneling function and its message procedures

-STA shall initially support secured IP transport between terminal unit and UPF, and traffic data is exchanged over the established IP channel.
+A STA shall support secured IP transport between terminal unit and UPF, and traffic data is exchanged over the established IP channel.

-IP Tunneling Function
+IP tunneling function

-The STA and N3IWF shall havefollowing specific functional requirements to interwork with 3GPP 5G core network.
+The STA and N3IWF shall have the following specific functional requirements to interwork with 3GPP 5G core network (see Figure 10).

 IP communication protocol